digital-asset/daml/docs/source/concepts/identity-and-package-management.rst

 .. _identifiers-and-real-world:

-Identifiers and the Real World
+Identifiers and the real world
 ==============================

 The "substrate" on which Daml workflows are built are the real-world obligations of the parties in the workflow.